top of page

 Irregardless

 This word made the top ten list by Lake Superior State University.
 It was popularized in American speech nearly a century ago.
-Some English scholars say 'there is no such word' but it's still used in everyday language in the US.
-My software writing editor wants to continually change it back to 'regardless.'
+Some English scholars say 'there is no such word', but it's still used in everyday language in the US.
+My software writing editor wants to change it to 'regardless continually.'
 Even though it's still used, its reputation has not risen over the years and has a long way to go for general acceptance.
 Instead, drop the 'ir' and use 'regardless.'

 GOAT (Greatest of all time)

-My Apple Watch has an option for those I'm following within the activity space and if they have a good day exercising, the option is to give them the 'GOAT.'
-Some from an older generation may not follow professional football so at first glance, not know what it means.
+My Apple Watch has an option for those I'm following within the activity space, and if they have a good day exercising, the option is to give them the 'GOAT.'
+Some from an older generation may not follow professional football, so at first glance, they do not know what it means.

-Tom Brady, the QB of Tampa Bay, after all of his Super Bowl victories has been referred to as the 'GOAT.'
-Before we get too excited, what does 'all time' represent in this picture?
-We've only had pro football around for 100 years so why not say he's the greatest or among the top pro players in the last 100 years?
+After all of his Super Bowl victories, Tom Brady, the QB of Tampa Bay, has been referred to as the 'GOAT.'
+Before we get too excited, what does 'all-time' represent in this picture?
+We've only had pro football around for 100 years, so why not say he's the greatest or among the top pro players in the last 100 years?
 (We don't know what the future will bring.)
 Better yet, why not say he's the best QB in the history of the NFL?
-Or, one of the most accomplished pro football players?
-We get lazy, this includes social media and traditional media such as CBS, NBC, Fox, Amazon, and ESPN.
+Or one of the most accomplished pro football players?
+We get lazy, including social media and traditional media such as CBS, NBC, Fox, Amazon, and ESPN.
 Applicable or not, the GOAT expression has become the default go-to phrase describing special pro athletes, and for partly that reason, it deserves to be "banished."

 The greatest catch of the year

-While I'm on the subject, professional broadcasters will often engage in hyperbole.
-For example, on a normal play in the NFL, some announcers may say, "that's a great play" when "that's a good play" would suffice.
-Announcers sometimes say, "that catch is the greatest catch of the year" shortly after the actual play.
-Couldn't they say, "An effective catch" or "a special catch" but no, they often go full hyperbole when it's not always applicable?
+Professional broadcasters often engage in hyperbole while I'm on the subject.
+For example, on a normal play in the NFL, some announcers may say, "That's a great play," when "that's a good play" would suffice.
+Announcers sometimes say, "That catch is the greatest catch of the year," shortly after the actual play.
+Couldn't they say, "An effective catch" or "a special catch," but no, they often go full hyperbole when it's not always applicable?
 The irony is that some announcers will repeat some of this hyperbole in forthcoming games.
 Not all games or plays can be extraordinary.
-Besides, if you had mostly regular extraordinary plays throughout a game, they'd cease to be extraordinary as this word will eventually lose some of its effectiveness.
+Besides, if you had mostly regular extraordinary plays throughout a game, they'd cease to be extraordinary, as this word will eventually lose some of its effectiveness.

 It is what it is

 Another expression that has become way too popular is "it is what it is."
-I can't pinpoint when that phrase became part of our vocabulary or speech but is much more common in the 21st century compared to the last century.
-It can be interpreted as someone comfortable with ambiguity, being open to more than one interpretation, or inexactness.
-Or perhaps people use this expression if they have nothing else to say, it fills the void of total silence.
-This expression is so commonly used today that I don't know what phrase or expression was used before this.
+I can't pinpoint when that phrase became part of our vocabulary or speech, but it is much more common in the 21st century compared to the last century.
+It can be interpreted as someone comfortable with ambiguity, being open to multiple interpretations, or inexactness.
+Or perhaps people use this expression if they have nothing else to say.
+It fills the void of total silence.
+This expression is so commonly used today that I don't know what phrase or expression was used before.

 At this point in time